Membership Manual

 3. How and Where to Make Member Payments

 Member payments are made on the shopping floor at a checkout or cashier station.
-To make these payments you must present your membership card or a printed entrance slip to the checkout worker or cashier and tell them that you are making a “member payment.”
+To make these payments, you must present your membership card or a printed entrance slip to the checkout worker or cashier and tell them you are making a “member payment.”
 You may pay by cash or debit card, and you must specify the amount you wish to pay and whether you want it to go toward your joining fee or investment.
 If you are paying for another member, you must know their member number.
 Save your paid-in-full receipt every time you make a member payment.

 4. What to Do About a Member Payment Discrepancy